Coming to Canada: Part 3, Arriving in Toronto

 Antonio Cabral de Melo

 We remember 25 de Abril as a nation’s embryonic struggle towards freedom.
 But for me, the Portuguese day of liberation took on new meaning when my father was buried on April 25, 2005.
-For these last nine years, the dual commemorative celebrations, one cultural, the other personal, intertwine and cannot be ever separated in my mind.
+The dual commemorative celebrations, one cultural, the other personal, intertwine and cannot be ever separated in my mind.

 My mother tells me a story of how my father wrote to Salazar when he was a young man, newly married and full of debt.
 There was no one to turn to for assistance, and my father, I don’t know with what tenacity, sent a letter addressed to the Portuguese leader, to complain about the economic woes he faced and to ask for any form of financial help.
 I suppose he believed in Salazar as a caring father figure, and did not hesitate to send his plea, the way an innocent child will turn to his father for assurance.